Vineland Training School: History

 Cumberland County Senator Stephen Ayres Garrison unsuccessfully attempted to secure funding for a school for intellectually disabled children in New Jersey in 1845.
 Instead, a facility in Elwyn, Pennsylvania was funded by the New Jersey State legislature.

 Reverend S. Olin Garrison was offered the Scarborough Mansion and 40 acre to establish a facility for mentally disabled people in Vineland, New Jersey by philanthropist B. D. Maxham.
 On March 1, 1888, the training school officially opened with 55 children.
 In 1892 Garrison instituted the "cottage plan" in which the residents lived in small bungalows on the grounds.

 Some claim that the Vineland Training School became the 3rd facility of its kind in the US.
 The first was the Walter E. Fernald State School, established in 1848.
 The second was the Elwyn Training School, established in 1852.
 However, there were also several related institutions established in the mid-19th century, such as the Syracuse State School in 1853 in New York State, the Private Institute for Imbeciles in Harlem, New York in 1856 and the Newark State School in New York in 1878.

 In 1900 Garrison died, and he was succeeded by Professor Edward R. Johnstone.
 Johnstone founded the Psychological Research Laboratory at the Training School in 1906 under Henry H. Goddard.
-Binet's intelligence test was translated from French at the Training School in 1908, and standardized by testing 2000 Vineland public school children in the early 20th century under Goddard's direction.
+The Binet-Simon Intelligence Test was translated from French at the Training School in 1908, and standardized by testing 2000 Vineland public school children in the early 20th century under Goddard's direction.

+In 1911, the school fed children thyroid, pituitary and pineal glands obtained from animals as part of an experiment to "cure" them of their "feeble-mindedness".

 In 1912, Goddard published The Kallikak Family, A Study in the Hereditary of Feeble-mindedness, a very early study linking mental incapacity and genetics.
 However, this study has since been widely discredited.
 At the request of the US government, Goddard studied immigrants arriving at Ellis Island.
 Dr. Goddard claimed that 80% of arriving immigrants were feeble-minded.
 Dr. Goddard also is renowned for having coined the term "moron".

 The Army Intelligence Tests used in World War I were developed at the Training School.